Things to Do in Lower Hutt and Upper Hutt!

 Wellington’s story began in this lush valley and river landscapes of the Hutt Valley.
 It’s a place where the sun shines a little longer than Wellington city, so there’s more time in the day to all the amazing activities that the Hutt Valley has to offer.
 Discover the art and history of the Hutt Valley and explore this outdoor haven in the surrounding regional parks.
 We’ll go through all the highlights in this list of things to do in the Hutt Valley!

 From innovative cultural attractions like art galleries and museums to bustling city streets with cafes and shops to nature escapes and family-friendly experiences, if anything you’ll be overwhelmed the number of things to do in Lower Hutt and Upper Hutt.
-For more advice on planning your trip to the Hutt Valley, see Hutt Valley – Guide for Backpackers.
+For more advice on planning your trip to the Hutt Valley, see our Hutt Valley Guide.